-Wells-Next-the-Sea and Hunstanton are also popular crabbing spots in Norfolk.
+Wells-Next-the-Sea, Morston Quay, and Hunstanton are also popular crabbing spots in Norfolk.
 If you enjoy crabbing, consider also visiting Walberswick in Suffolk.
 That’s where the world championships are held.

 #5 Ride a Heritage Train

 Kids will love riding on these historic trains.
 They will think their model train set has come to life.
 There are several different heritage train lines to choose from in Norfolk including:

 Be sure to take the kids to the 1930s former LNER carriage on Platform 3.
 It has railway orientated activities for children of all ages.
 Get more information about the NNR here.
 Also check out our post for more things to do in Sheringham.

 This is the longest heritage railway in East Anglia running between Wymondham and Dereham.
 From March to December there is a steam locomotive running the 11-mile long route, and they also have special events like a special Christmas train where kids can meet Father Christmas on board.
 Get more information here.

 Even adults will feel like kids on the longest 10-and-a-quarter-inch narrow gauge steam railway in the world.
 The vintage loco travels along a four-mile stretch of what used to be the Great Eastern Railway from Wells-Next-The-Sea to Walsingham.
 The train has enclosed, open and covered carriages available.
-Get more information here.

 Kids will love this miniature train that carries passengers from Wells-Next-The-Sea town to the beach and Pinewoods holiday park.
-Get more information here.

 #6 Visit a Museum

 While Norfolk has many museums, some are more kid-friendly than others.
 If you want a museum with interactive exhibits that will keep children interested, these are the ones to visit:

 Their exhibits include an array of items that kids will find fascinating like the egg collection and boats of all kinds.
 They will enjoy the hands-on activities like knot tying and boat-helming.
 Be sure to take them on a ride on their charming steamboat, Falcon, too.
 Get more information here.

 Even kids can’t help but be inspired learning the story of Henry Blogg who served for 53 years on Cromer’s lifeboats, saving 873 lives!
 Many of the exhibits are interactive and kids can learn more about the important topic of sea safety.

 Since these museums are all indoors, they are an ideal option for rainy days.
 Be sure to check out our recommendations for things to do in Norfolk when it rains for more ideas if the weather forecast doesn’t look good.

 #7 Explore the Castles

 Kids learn about castles in fairy tales, so visiting one can be a special experience.
 It’s also a good opportunity for them to learn more about history.
 While Norwich Castle may be the most famous castle in Norfolk, there are a few more that kids would enjoy visiting.

 Kids will have fun exploring the ruins of this motte and bailey castle founded soon after the Battle of Hastings by the first William de Warenne, a close associate of William the Conqueror.
 The main road into the Castle Acre village still runs through the Bailey Gate, which is one of two stone gatehouses added to the massive earthwork defences around 1200.

 Castle Rising Castle is one of the most famous 12th-century castles in England because the stone keep is mostly intact and it is surrounded by massive earthworks.
 The Castle hosts some special events throughout the year that kids will love like displays of Medieval swordsmanship, archery, and more.
 English Heritage members can visit for free.
-Get more information here.

 Climb up the 90-foot tower still standing from the castle commissioned in 1432 by Sir John Fastolf for views of the castle ruins and surrounding area.
 You can also see their classic car collection (included with castle admission).
 They have a picnic area and café serving light refreshments.
-Get more information here.

 A few miles from the town of Holt, you will find the ruins of Baconsthorpe Castle, the moated and fortified 15th century manor house where the Heydon family once lived.
 Pack a picnic as there are no facilities but plenty of space for kids to run around.

 This motte and bailey castle is now part of a local park.
 Most of the castle was destroyed by Henry II in 1173, but the huge motte, the second largest man-made mound in England, remains intact.
 Climb the stairs to the top and enjoy lovely views of the area.
-It is free to visit Thetford Castle.

 #8 Enjoy the Parks and Nature Reserves

 Kids always have fun at the park.
 They can run around and play.
 There are countless lovely parks and nature reserves around the county.
 Some have playgrounds, while other are more geared towards just enjoying nature and have some scenic walking trails.